shahriar0247/python-rename/README.md

 first it requires the number of loops that will occur or how many files should be renamed

-old file name
+insert old file name like this

-then first name like "a(" in "a(0).jpeg" then middle number like "0" in "a(0).jpeg" then last name ").jpeg" in "a(0).jpeg"
+first name like "a(" in "a(0).jpeg" middle number like "0" in "a(0).jpeg" last name ").jpeg" in "a(0).jpeg"

 then new file name